GaitGS: Temporal Feature Learning in Granularity and Span Dimension for Gait Recognition: Method

 \subsection{Network Pipeline}

-As shown in Figure \ref{fig: framework}, we propose a novel gait recognition framework called GaitGS, which consists of two major components: MGFE and MSFL.
-Assuming that the input gait sequence $X$ is defined as size $1 \times T \times H \times W$, where $T$, $H$ and $W$ represent the length, height and width of the sequence, respectively.
-First, a set of 3D CNNs extracts the shallow spatial-temporal feature $S$.
-Then, MGFE extracts the fine- and coarse-level features $S_f$ and $S_c$ simultaneously.
-To enhance the representation ability of $S_c$, the fine-level feature $S_f$ is added to the coarse-level feature $S_c$ through the Unit Temporal Aggregation (UTA) operation.
-Next, we propose the MSFL module to obtain global and local temporal feature representations $S_{fl}$, $S_{fg}$, $S_{cl}$ and $S_{cg}$ by using Channel-Adaptive Transformer Module (CATM) and MCM \cite{fan2020gaitpart} at the fine branch and coarse branch, respectively.
-Finally, a more robust feature representation $S_o$ is obtained by aggregating four types of temporal features extracted from MSFL.
-The entire network is trained by using both triplet loss and cross-entropy loss.
+As shown in \cref{fig: framework}(a), the dimension of input gait sequence $X$ is denoted as $1 \times T \times H \times W$, where $T$, $H$, and $W$ represent the length, height, and width of the sequence respectively.
+Initially, a set of 3D CNNs extracts the shallow spatial-temporal feature $S$.
+Then, the Multi-Granularity Feature Extractor (MGFE) extracts the fine-level feature $S_f$ and coarse-level feature $S_c$.
+Afterward, the Multi-Span Feature Extractor (MSFE) acquires local and global temporal feature representations in $S_f$ and $S_c$, namely $S_f^{gl}$ and $S_c^{gl}$ respectively.
+This is achieved by deploying MCM~\cite{Fan_2020_CVPR} and GCM within the fine and coarse branches respectively.
+Finally, a more robust feature representation $S_o$ is generated by aggregating $S_f^{gl}$ and $S_c^{gl}$ extracted from MSFE.
+The entire network is trained using a combination of triplet loss and cross-entropy loss to optimize performance.